Jhsmit/cookiecutter-reproducible-analysis/README.md

 ```

-The `reproduce` function will create a zip file in the `output` folder with the name `_rpr.zip`.
-This zip file contains the script, the current `ava`, and the versions of the packages used.
-The returned constant `OUTPUT_PATH` is the path to the output folder.
+The reproduce script runs at script exit and has the following functionality:

+ - Create a folder `output` in the script directory and return the `OUTPUT_PATH` constant pointing to this folder.
+ - Creating a `_rpr.zip` file in the output folder containing:
+    - A copy of the script being run.
+    - A copy of the current `ava` package.
+    - A copy of the uv.lock file used to create the environment.
+    - A watermark file containing information on the machine on which the script was run, the date and time, the versions of imported packages, manually specified packages, and the git hash and output of git status.
+- Creating a `_data_sources_main.zip` file in the containing a list of files in each of the data folders used as input in the script.

 ## Output